Percival Noronha: Career

 Noronha speaking at the 2009 Goa Sudharop meeting held in Goa.

 Noronha contributed to the cultural development of Goa.
 He helped establish the Carnival floats parade, which gained recognition as a tourist attraction.
 Additionally, his interest in the cosmos motivated him to establish the Association of Friends of Astronomy.
 As part of this initiative, Noronha set up an astronomical observatory on the terrace of Junta House, equipped with a telescope.
 This observatory gained attention from stargazers, who gathered there to observe various celestial phenomena.
 Noronha also contributed to mitigate environmental issues in Goa, particularly through his efforts to address erosion.
 He oversaw the planting of casuarina trees along a stretch extending from the children's park in Campal to Miramar Beach in Panjim city.
 This initiative aimed to mitigate erosion and maintain the stability of the coastline.
 As of 2022, the casuarina trees, planted during Noronha's tenure, have grown in size and are still present on this stretch of road.
+Noronha did this work in his capacity as the Chief Information Officer and later Chief Protocol Officer.

 Noronha at the book launch of Arossim with historian Dr. Maria de Jesus dos Mártires Lopes in 2011.

 Noronha's residence in Fontainhas, known as "Ajenor", serves as a repository of reference books and literary works throughout his lifetime.
 Consequently, it became a destination for people of all ages, including foreigners, Indian citizens, intellectuals, and students, who sought his guidance.
 His knowledge had led to him being colloquially referred to as the "encyclopedia" within academic and intellectual circles.
 Noronha's publication, A Walk through Old Goa, served as a guide to the World Heritage Site of Old Goa, acknowledged by the United Nations.
 The book encompassed historical information, encompassing various architectural styles and providing descriptions of the monuments present in the city.
 After leaving his public service role, he spent a major part of his retirement years in pursuing scholarly interests.
 His academic endeavors gained recognition across various countries, including Portugal, Spain, Italy, Germany, Japan, and Macau.
 Noronha's presentations, which incorporated colour slides, managed to capture the attention of historians and students in these nations.
+In 2009, he presented about Indo-Portuguese furniture at the inaugural Casa de Moeda festival.
+He held a total of seven positions in his lifetime.